The

 One

-of the most important and interesting archaeological museums in
+the most important and interesting archaeological

 Italy.
-Particularly noteworthy are the collection relating to the
+Particularly noteworthy are the collection

 Etruscan civilization